• Skip to main content

 Fun Fact

 Yarrow’s healing properties don’t just work on humans; it’s also an excellent companion plant.
-When planted next to something that is sick or dying, yarrow’s ability to balance the soil PH, deter pests and remove damaging minerals from the soil mean that it can often bring about a recovery.
+When planted next to something that is sick or dying, yarrow’s ability to balance the soil PH, deter pests, and remove damaging minerals from the soil meaning that it can often bring about a recovery.

 wild yarrow how to find grow forage use